-Please dispose of contaminated bags properly by taking take them to Seattle Public Utilities’ South Transfer Station, located at 130 South Kenyon Street, or North Transfer Station at 1350 North 34th Street.
-Both locations are open from 8:00 a.m. to 5:30 p.m.
-7 days a week, except Thanksgiving, Christmas, and New Year's Day.
+Please dispose of contaminated bags properly by taking take them to the Seattle Public Utilities South Transfer Station, located at 130 South Kenyon Street.
+Open 8:00 a.m. - 8:00 p.m.
+7 days per week, except Thanksgiving, Christmas, and New Year's Day.
 Regular garbage rates apply.

 Reusing or disposing of uncontaminated sandbags

 Sandbags that are wet from rain, but have not come in contact with flood water, are safe to reuse.
 Let them dry out in the sun.
 Give them to a friend if you no longer want them.

 Clean, washed sand can be added to gardens as a soil amendment.
 Sand is useful to “break up” clay soil, making it less likely to hold too much water and allowing more air to reach plant roots.
 It can be added to any garden soil, if spread in moderate amounts - up to one inch spread over the surface and dug into the soil.
 Avoid adding sand if your garden soil is already sandy.